A stochastic perturbation approach to nonlinear bifurcating problems: Stochastic modeling in PDEs

-In the former sections, we have seen that modeling the stochastic components of the system as random variables and stochastic processes allow us to express them as series expansions.
-However, a crucial task in this context consists of the determination of the coefficients for such representations when the covariance function is unknown.
-Indeed, once found their representations, such expansions could also be used to infer relevant information, such as statistical moments.
-To obtain such coefficients knowing the relative bases, one can exploit \textit{intrusive} or \textit{non-intrusive} approaches.
-While the former class of methodologies requires some knowledge about the original system (e.g.\ the weak form of the problem for FEM), approaches belonging to the latter class typically treat the solver as a black-box model, from which samples of the solution can be extracted and exploited to retrieve the coefficients (for instance by interpolation).
+A crucial task in this setting is the determination of the PC coefficients.
+Their computation can be carried out using either \textit{intrusive} or \textit{non-intrusive} methods.

+While the former class of methodologies requires some knowledge about the PDE, approaches belonging to the latter class typically treat the model as a black-box, from which samples of the solution can be extracted and exploited to retrieve the coefficients (for instance by interpolation).
-In general, when well-established deterministic codes exist, sample-based non-intrusive stochastic simulations of the system can be performed, computing the solution for different parameter values \cite{babuvska2007stochastic}.
 Such methods include Monte Carlo simulation \cite{Rubinstein2016}, orthogonal spectral projection \cite{xiu2010}, and stochastic collocation \cite{babuvska2007stochastic}.
-Monte Carlo simulation gathers a set of solutions by varying input parameters and then deduces statistical properties from the collected data.
-On the other hand, orthogonal spectral projection aims at determining solution expansion coefficients through numerical integration of its projection integral, while stochastic collocation achieves this via interpolation of sampled deterministic solutions (we refer the reader to \cite{sullivan2015}).
+In particular, Monte Carlo simulation gathers a set of solutions for a given set of input parameters and deduces statistical properties from the collected data.
+On the other hand, orthogonal spectral projection computes the coefficients through numerical integration of projection integrals on the polynomials, while stochastic collocation achieves this via interpolation of sampled deterministic solutions (we refer the reader to \cite{sullivan2015}).

-In the particular context of bifurcating problems, sample-based approaches may not be suitable.
-Indeed, deterministic numerical solvers provide results strictly dependent on the given initial guess, often guiding the final solution to a specific branch among all possible ones.
-Because of this limitation, obtaining reliable statistical information on the solution using some samples of it could be a quite complex and biased task.
-Thus, such scenarios need the development of intrusive approaches which are independent of the availability of solution samples, in order to retrieve the unknown coefficients of the PC expansion of the solution without relying on the presence of a comprehensive set of data fully descriptive of the solution manifold, as this is in general quite unrealistic.

-While the SSFEM approach also requires initialization for solving the system of gPC coefficients, it explores the solution space differently than deterministic solvers.
-Rather than trying to find specific solutions, it aims to characterize the probability distribution of solutions under parameter perturbations.
-This probabilistic perspective can reveal multiple solution branches through the structure of the resulting distributions, without choosing ad-hoc initializations (see Section \ref{sec:pitchfork}).